-2. Obligation of Successor Agencies to Adopt Conflict of Interest Codes case of a successor agency, some members of its oversight board will not be city officials or employees.
+2. Obligation of Successor Agencies to Adopt Conflict of Interest Codes

+The Act requires that local government agencies must adopt a conflict of interest code.
+An exception applies for those agencies where all of its officials and employees are already required to file Statements of Economic Interests as city officials.
+In the case of a successor agency, some members of its oversight board will not be city officials or employees.
 For example, the county, school district, county superintendent, and community college appointees are most likely not going to be current city officials or employees.
 Consequently, the successor agency must adopt a conflict of interest code that includes the oversight board.